not-wlan/CoD4KeyGen/README.md

 # CoD4KeyGen - EDUCATIONAL Purposes only!

-A Open Source CD Key Generator for CoD 4 (Educational Purposes only) written in C++.
+A Open Source CD Key Generator for "Call of Duty 4 - Modern Warfare" written in C++.

 # Usage